greenboxal/doggohub/doc/project_services/bamboo.md

 If builds are not triggered, these are a couple of things to keep in mind.

-1. Ensure you entered the right GitLab IP address in Bamboo under 'Trigger IP addresses'.
+1. Ensure you entered the right DoggoHub IP address in Bamboo under 'Trigger IP addresses'.
-1. Remember that GitLab only triggers builds on push events.
+1. Remember that DoggoHub only triggers builds on push events.
 A commit via the web interface will not trigger CI currently.